abrr-fhyz/spike-net/README.md

 # Spiking Neural Network (SNN)
 A custom-designed, vectorized Leaky Integrate-and-Fire (LIF) Spiking Neural Network architecture integrated with a Reinforcement Learning reward system.
-The goal is to emulate the complete nervous system of the *C. elegans* organism.
+The goal is to implement the complete nervous system of the *C. elegans* organism.

 ## Features
 - **LIF SNN** with custom `Neuron` and `Synapse` classes.